 Ok.
 THAT might be a bold statement, But, think about it.
 Both vaccines and bike lanes save lives: vaccines protecting us from viruses, bike lanes protecting us from drivers.
 Obviously the mechanisms are different, but I hope you can see the parallels I’m trying to draw here.
 We see anti-vaxxers and their opinions as absurd – there’s no reason we shouldn’t see anti-bikelaners and their rhetoric as equally ludicrous.

-Given the research that exists on how cycling infrastructure reduces injuries and fatalities AND promotes health, it’s just stupid that we are so far behind.
+Given the research that exists on how cycling infrastructure reduces injuries and fatalities AND promotes health, it’s hard to understand why we are so far behind.
 The science behind cycling infrastructure isn’t nearly as complicated as the science behind vaccines, but it would seem so given how slow we are to move on building out our bike lane networks.

 Thinking of cycling infrastructure as a medical intervention may be helpful to planners and policy makers in making the decisions that often get derailed by the anti-bikelaner complainers out there.
-I believe in consultation, but I also believe that sometimes the experts know best – and we’ve heard loud and clear from the experts that bike lanes save lives and promote health.
-In accordance with this, perhaps it’s time that our cities consider a prescription for bike lanes to inoculate us from the perils of car culture.
+Perhaps it’s time that our cities consider a prescription for bike lanes to inoculate us from the perils of car culture.